frappe/erpnext_documentation/user/manual/en/accounts/point-of-sales.md

 At the end of the day, the cashier can close his/her PoS by creating a POS Closing Voucher.
 Click on the Menu and select 'Close the POS'.
 Select the period, your POS Profile and your user to retrieve all sales registered.

-For closing shift wise or cahsier wise, use the [POS Cashier Closing](/docs/user/manual/en/accounts/pos-cashier-closing).
+For closing shift wise or cashier wise, use the [POS Cashier Closing](/docs/user/manual/en/accounts/pos-cashier-closing).

 <img class="screenshot" alt="POS Payment" src="{{docs_base_url}}/assets/img/accounts/pos-closing-voucher.png">